ntutic/json_scrapy/docs/topics/item-pipeline.rst

    This method is called when the spider is opened.

    :param spider: the spider which was opened
-   :type spider: :class:`~scrapy.Spider` object
+   :type spider: :class:`~jscrapy.Spider` object

 .. method:: close_spider(self, spider)

    This method is called when the spider is closed.

    :param spider: the spider which was closed
-   :type spider: :class:`~scrapy.Spider` object
+   :type spider: :class:`~jscrapy.Spider` object

 .. classmethod:: from_crawler(cls, crawler)

-   If present, this class method is called to create a pipeline instance from a :class:`~scrapy.crawler.Crawler`.
+   If present, this class method is called to create a pipeline instance from a :class:`~jscrapy.crawler.Crawler`.
 It must return a new instance of the pipeline.
 Crawler object provides access to all Scrapy core components like settings and signals; it is a way for pipeline to access them and hook its functionality into Scrapy.

    :param crawler: crawler that uses this pipeline
-   :type crawler: :class:`~scrapy.crawler.Crawler` object
+   :type crawler: :class:`~jscrapy.crawler.Crawler` object

 Item pipeline example